-We offer a variety of services for couples, individuals, and families in an atmosphere of support, emotional safety, and respect for differences.
+We offer a variety of services for couples and individuals in an atmosphere of support, emotional safety, and respect for differences.

 We provide marriage counseling, couples therapy, and relationship therapy, as well as premarital counseling and classes.
 We work with couples who are trying to resolve problems with, among other things

 - Communication and conflict

 - Infidelity and affairs

 - Sexual disorders